Moreno + Kit landing balustrade fir

 Straight MORENO staircase in solid fir — cuttable kit up to 285 cm.
 15 treads, width 80 cm (82 cm with handrail), section 200x28 mm, recommended stairwell 85x273 cm.
 Available with or without risers and with or without included handrail.
 Raw solid fir delivered untreated — to be oiled, varnished, or stained before installation.
 Floor footprint 273 cm.
 Fixings and assembly instructions included.
 For interior use only — untreated fir is not suitable for exterior use or damp environments.

 The fir is supplied untreated: a protective finish suitable for interior use must be applied after installation.
 The model is available with or without risers and with or without a handrail, depending on the version ordered.
-The anchor fixings are not supplied and must be chosen according to the substrate (concrete, wood, etc.).
+The fixing screws are not supplied and must be chosen according to the substrate (concrete, timber, etc.).
 The floor footprint of 273 cm must be verified before ordering, taking into account finished floor coverings and ceiling finishes.

 Packaging